grunk-dev/grunk/README.md

 Grunk is a parametric modeling engine that helps you build complex models from parameters, track the dependencies of your model features and annotate them with metadata.
 Features are evaluated lazily and they will be automatically invalidated if any of the features and parameters it depends on changes.
 You can write your model to a human-readable file to disk and rebuild your model from the saved file.
 Grunk is targeted at - but not limited to - geometric modeling.

 The only assumption grunk makes is that the model consists of certain **features** *(objects of a specific type)* which can be computed with the help of given **functions** from other features or parameters.
-These functions are expected to be [referentially transparent](https://en.wikipedia.org/wiki/Referential_transparency) *(disrregarding logging etc.)*.
+These functions are expected to be [referentially transparent](https://en.wikipedia.org/wiki/Referential_transparency) *(disregarding logging etc.)*.
 A model can therefore be identified with a *directed acyclic graph* of functions, their inputs and their outputs.

 Functions and feature types are loaded at runtime from grunk plugins.
 By doing this, each grunk plugin provides some domain specific building blocks for any kind of model.